LouisCE/fandom-challenge/README.md

   - Highlighted correct and wrong answers after selection.
   - Disabled answers after the first click to prevent multiple selections.
   - Added delayed transition to the next question for proper feedback display.
   - Implemented `endGame` function to trigger after timer completion.

+  - **Leaderboard System:**
+  - Added leaderboard that records score and time.
+  - Fixed sorting so that ties are resolved by completion time.

+- **Randomised Answer Order:**
+  - Implemented shuffle function to randomise answers each round.
+  - Verified answers remain functional regardless of new order.

 - **Rules Section Bugs:**
   - Rules list added for "View Rules" button.